r7b7/scalable-system-design/papers/spring-security.md

+In this paper, we will explore the many options available to secure Java Based applications.

+We will initially familiarize ourselves with the key terminologies and protocols that are industry-standard in securing critical applications.
+We would then cement our understanding by implementing a few different use cases.

 ## What is OAuth?

 OAuth (Open Authorization) is an authorization protocol that allows third-party applications to access a user’s resources without sharing the user's credentials or identity.